 DIY Upcycled Rainbow Leather Pen Pot

-I was about to throw out a rather outdated white leather handbag when I got the idea of using it for my latest tin can upcycle.
-Having painted leather before for I thought it would be fun to add a rainbow of colour to the white leather and use this to make a fun leather pen pot.
+I was about to throw out an outdated white leather handbag when I thought of using it for my latest tin can upcycle.
+Having painted leather before, I thought it would be fun to add a rainbow of colour to the white leather and use this to make a leather pen pot.

-I say leather but the handbag actually turned out to be faux leather (so vegan-friendly!).
-Don’t worry if you don’t have an old handbag to hand you can easily pick a faux leather one up really cheaply at a thrift/charity store.
+I say leather, but the handbag turned out to be faux leather (so vegan-friendly!).
+Don’t worry if you don’t have an old bag; you can easily pick a faux leather one up cheaply at a thrift/charity store.
 Or even buy faux leather online.

-Also, I say leather pen pots, but they can just as easily be used as plant holders.
-I think though because the leather pen pot is so colourful it looks great with all my colour pens in it.
+Also, I say leather pen pots, but they can easily be plant holders.
+Because the leather pen pot is so colourful, it looks great with all my colour pens.

-This is a really simple affordable craft that uses mainly upcycled materials and took about 30 minutes to complete.
+This is a simple and affordable craft that uses mainly upcycled materials.
+It took about 30 minutes to complete.

 What you need to make an Upcycled leather pen pot